 Where uncertified equipment is already installed in a hazardous area, it is sometimes possible to demonstrate compliance by means of a risk assessment.
-The evaluation is set against the fundamental Essential Safety and Health Requirements (ESHRs) of the regulations as embodied in the equipment construction standards, and the employer must fully justify his decision.
+The evaluation is set against the fundamental Essential Health and Safety Requirements (EHSRs) of the regulations as embodied in the equipment construction standards, and the employer must fully justify his decision.
 For this purpose it is essential to engage someone who is familiar with the standards and to keep a record of the assessment.

 We have been able to advise clients on a number of occasions in this respect, with a view to limiting disruption and saving on costs.